 As an arm of the aforementioned Sutton Trust, the EEF do great work in pulling together evidence from the widest range of available sources and making it accessible for teachers and school leaders.

 However, professional development is more than just a list of possible interventions that could take place on a microcosmic or classroom level – it requires structure, intent and clarity, as well as being a tool for driving up standards of teaching in schools.

-All schools have a programme of professional development but what do we know about what works best?
+All schools have a program of professional development but what do we know about what works best?

-How can we ensure such programmes are designed and implemented effectively, synthesising the wealth of information into sensible and manageable chunks for staff to devour?
+How can we ensure such programs are designed and implemented effectively, synthesizing the wealth of information into sensible and manageable chunks for staff to devour?

 As David Weston and Bridget Clay detail in their excellent work Unleashing Great Teaching, saying a conference or session is ‘great professional development’ is the same as saying that a shopping trip is a ‘great meal’; it’s what you do with what you are given that counts.

 Here we can explore some of the main evidence and how this can be implemented.

 As Mary Kennedy reminds us in her 2019 paper:

 ‘An important reason for conducting research is to be able to identify effective practices so that others can adopt them’.– Sage Journals